 Dr Ananthakrishna completed his physician training from the Christian Medical College, Vellore, India and Cardiology training from Sri Jayadeva Institute of Cardiovascular Sciences and Research, Bangalore, India.
 He completed a Research and Clinical Fellowship training in Cardiology at National University of Singapore.
 In addition, he has been inducted as a Fellow of the Indian College of Cardiology (FICC) and the Society of Cardiovascular Angiography and Intervention (FSCAI).
 Currently, he is pursuing a Clinical Fellowship in Cardiac MRI at Flinders Medical Centre, Adelaide, Australia.
 He has published and presented papers at various national and international forums.
 His areas of clinical and research interests include Cardiac imaging, Heart failure and Acute Coronary Syndrome.
 Dr Rajiv’s purpose is to utilize CMR for better understanding of various cardiac pathologies, which can be applied in clinical practice to guide patient management.

-Jon is the Core Lab Manager for CIRSA.
-He has been involved in clinical research for over 20 years in clinical, private and academic sectors and has experience in clinical trials as a clinician, clinical trials monitor and manager.
+Jon is the Core Lab Manager for CIR.
+He has been involved in clinical research for over 20 years in clinical, private and academic sectors and has experience in clinical trials as a clinician, clinical trials monitor and Research Manager.

 He has also worked in roles in point of care laboratory management as well as IT, data and project management where he has developed clinical trial databases and integrated data capture systems.